dairyking98/RoboCam-Suite/docs/USER_GUIDE.md

 To run multiple experiments:
 1. Save different experiment configurations
 2. Load configuration before each run
-3. Change save folder for each experiment
+3. Use different experiment names to distinguish experiments
-4. Use different filename schemes to distinguish
+4. All files are saved to `/output/filescheme/files`

 ### Integration with Analysis Tools